Electrical and Electronic Engineering

 Projects

-- Coding 1: Analyzing demographic data and financial data.
+- Coding 1: Analyze demographic data and financial data.

 - Coding 2: Dynamics of population distribution by age.
-Finding equilibria of competitive markets.
+Find equilibria of competitive markets.

-- Coding 3: Simulating Friedman-Hall consumption smoothing model and present value model of asset pricing theory.
-Finding general equilibrium of an economic model with nonlinear demands and supplies using Newton's method.
+- Coding 3: Simulate Friedman-Hall consumption smoothing model and present value model of asset pricing theory.
+Find general equilibrium of an economic model with nonlinear demands and supplies using Newton's method.

 Course Objective